CrockPot White Chicken Chili is an easy, healthy, and hearty slow cooker chicken chili recipe that's full of familiar yet craveable flavors.

 Directions

 - Add first 12 ingredients — chicken breasts through lime juice — into a 6-quart crock pot then stir to combine.
-Cover and cook on low for 4 hours or until chicken shreds easily.
+Cover then cook on LOW for 4 hours or until chicken shreds easily.

 Notes

-- Make freezer packs.
-Add all the ingredients for the CrockPot White Chicken Chili into a gallon freezer bag then remove as much air as possible and freeze flat.
-24-48 hours before slow cooking, place the bag in the fridge to thaw then dump into the crockpot and cook according to the directions.
-I stocked the freezer with a bunch of these for maternity leave!
+- To make freezer packs: Add all the ingredients for the CrockPot White Chicken Chili into a gallon freezer bag then remove as much air as possible and freeze flat.
+24-48 hours before slow cooking, place the bag in the fridge to thaw then pour into the crockpot and cook according to recipe directions.

-- Prep the night before.
-Add all the ingredients into the removable crock portion of your CrockPot then place in the refrigerator overnight.
-Let the CrockPot sit at room temperature for 20-30 minutes then pop it into the base and cook according to directions.
+- To prep the night before: Add all the ingredients into the removable crock portion of your CrockPot then place in the refrigerator overnight.
+Let the CrockPot sit at room temperature for 30 minutes then pop it into the base and cook according to directions.

 My husband really doesn’t like chili wuth tomato sauce so we make this instead.
 Very tasty alternative!